-Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
-Your travel insurer should have a 24 hour emergency number.
+Depending on what you need, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Your travel insurer should have a 24-hour emergency number.

-Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
-For consular assistance, see contact details below:
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.
+For consular assistance, contact the Australian Embassy in Tokyo.

-Australian Embassy Tokyo
+Australian Embassy, Tokyo

 2-1-14 Mita, Minato-ku